FAIRmat-NFDI/fairmat-tutorial-14-computational-plugins/docs/parser_plugins.md

 - `operator`: the more active counterpart to `path`.
 Inserts a function (name in string format) between the source and target nodes.
 Source data are passed along in an array of `path`s matching the positional arguments, similar to Python `*args`.

 Operators, are the main tool for the parser developer to perform some data manipulation.
-The preferred approach is to keep them simple, just as `@staticmethod` functions under the parser class.
+The preferred approach is to keep them simple, just as `@staticmethod` functions under the parser class.  <!-- TODO double-check -->
 If they are short and one-of, they may even be defined as `lambda` functions.
 For anything with more complexity, we suggest extending the schema.